Flavours & Additives for Tobacco & Cigarette Recipes

 Whilst I feel alcohol is important, you can choose to omit it.
 However, these alcohol flavours make it very easy to turn a tobacco into a satisfying vape experience, without the need for too much else.

-Bourbon or Rum are my favourite and work extremely well for tobacco mixes.
+Bourbon or Rum are my favourite and work extremely well.
 Generally I’ll aim for around 0.25 to 0.5%, but if I want a more distinct booze vape I’ll bump it up to around 1 % or higher.
 I’ve had fairly limited exposure to booze concentrates, but here are the ones I use.

 FlavourArt Jamaican Special – Rum